eaeoz/command-manager-docker/README.md

 # CommandManager App

 #### Control your ssh remote server using graphical user interface at component view, create ssh host profile, run commands and read results.
-Create, edit or delete gui component, then run command you set by clicking the component whenever you need, using this app
+Create, edit or delete gui component, then run command you set by clicking the component whenever you need using this app

 ##### docker-compose.yml